 - Any individual, family, organization, school, class or business is welcome to participate.
 The cost is $40 plus the purchase of a Cornfest button for each registrant.
 Registration deadline is Wednesday, September 13.
 Entry forms can be received at PO Box 334, emailed to [email protected] or www.morriswomansclub.org for entry form.
 After registration you will receive your scarecrow frame to build your project on.
 Your group MUST return the frame to the club on Sunday, October 1.

 - Scarecrows must be original and made by the registrants

-The Corn Festival Committee and/or Morris Woman’s Club reserve the right to remove any scarecrow that deteriorates to an unacceptable level during the week.
+The Corn Festival Committee and/or GFWC-IL Morris Woman’s Club reserve the right to remove any scarecrow that deteriorates to an unacceptable level during the week.
 Please make your scarecrow as weather-proof and indestructible as possible.